Why can’t I smell my own body odour?

 Everyone has that friend that smells.
 Perhaps not all the time, but they are the first to become a bit “whiffy” after a long day at work, physical exertion, or perhaps during a period of heightened stress.
 You might know someone who has a persistent odour, despite the fact they are seemingly clean, hygienic, and are not accustomed to wearing their favourite shirt for twelve days straight.

 Body odour, or BO, is a difficult subject to broach.
-You are probably wondering why your smelly friend cannot recognise that they stink.
+You are probably wondering why your smelly friend cannot recognise that they stink of why they don't use a deodorant that works.
 How do you know that you do not smell too?

 A 2014 study determined that the human nose and brain possess the ability to distinguish one trillion different odours.
 We certainly do not have the ability to describe anywhere near that volume.
 Much of this impressive feat is done unconsciously and is influenced by emotions and memories - rather than conscious awareness.